buddhist-uni/buddhist-uni.github.io/_content/monographs/moon-reflected-thousand-rivers_sejong.md

 “I come from Dunnivittha,
 And I am begging for two children.”

 A translation of Worin cheongang jigok by Sejon the Great, the fourth monarch of the Koreanic state Joseon.
-The work celebrates the life of Shakyamuni Buddha and his merits, and noted for being written in vernacular Korean.
+The work celebrates the life of Shakyamuni Buddha and is noted for being one of the first works printed in vernacular Korean.